-Once enrolled, students are required to work with the state in which they wish to practice as a MFT to ensure that they are in compliance with all licensure requirements.
-The program will provide information, when possible, to support those efforts, but it is the responsibility of the student to ensure that all licensure requirements are met.
+Once enrolled, students are required to be aware of the licensing requirements in the state in which they plan to practice, and ensure they are in compliance with all requirements.
+The program will provide information to support student efforts.
 Completion of the program does not guarantee the opportunity to sit for licensure.